Dan Fogelberg

-Daniel Grayling Fogelberg (August 13, 1951 – December 16, 2007) was an American singer, songwriter, and multi-instrumentalist widely known for his 1970s and 1980s soft rock hits, including "Longer" (1979), "Same Old Lang Syne" (1981), and "Leader of the Band" (1982).
+Daniel Grayling Fogelberg (August 13, 1951 – December 16, 2007) was an American singer, songwriter, and multi-instrumentalist widely known for his 1970s and 1980s soft rock hits, including "Longer" (1979), "Same Old Lang Syne" (1980), "Leader of the Band" (1981) and "Run for the Roses" (1982).

 Early life and family

 Dan Fogelberg was born in Peoria, Illinois, on August 13, 1951.
 He was the youngest of three sons born to Margaret (née Irvine, 1920–2015), a classically trained pianist, and Lawrence Peter Fogelberg (1911–1982), a band director at Woodruff High School in Peoria, at Pekin Community High School in Pekin, Illinois, and at Bradley University in Peoria.
 Fogelberg's mother was a Scottish immigrant and his father was of Swedish descent.

 Fogelberg often related his story of his father having allowed him to "conduct" the Bradley University school band at age 14.
 In 1981, Fogelberg released the song "Leader of the Band", which was written for and inspired by his father.

 Using a Mel Bay course book, Fogelberg taught himself to play a Hawaiian slide guitar that his grandfather had given him.
 He also learned to play the piano.
 At age 14, he joined a band, the Clan, which covered the Beatles.
 His second band was another cover band, the Coachmen, who released a single in 1967 with both tracks written by Fogelberg, recorded at Golden Voice Recording studio in South Pekin, Illinois, and released on the Ledger Record label: "Maybe Time Will Let Me Forget" and "Don't Want to Lose Her".

 After graduating from Woodruff High School in 1969, Fogelberg studied theater arts and painting at the University of Illinois at Urbana-Champaign.
-He began performing as a solo acoustic player at a coffeehouse, "The Red Herring", which is where he made his first solo recordings as part of a folk festival in 1971.
+He began performing as a solo acoustic player at a coffeehouse, "The Red Herring", where he made his first solo recordings as part of a folk festival in 1971.
 He was discovered by Irving Azoff, who started his music management career promoting another Champaign-Urbana act, REO Speedwagon.
 Azoff sent Fogelberg to Nashville, Tennessee, to hone his skills.
 There he became a session musician and recorded his first album with producer Norbert Putnam.
 In 1972, Fogelberg released his debut album Home Free to a lukewarm response, although it eventually reached platinum status.

 He performed as an opening act for Van Morrison in the early 1970s.